 Before you hop on the train over to the Mission District, I recommend grabbing some lunch on either 9th Avenue or Irving Street.
 You will pick up the N Muni on the corner of 9th and Irving for your next stop, so any restaurant close by will work.

-Some of my favorite places include Pacific Catch (a casual seafood restaurant, 1200 9th Avenue), Nopalito (Mexican cuisine, 1224 9th Avenue), and Park Chow (American comfort food, 1240 9th Avenue).
+Some of my favorite places include Pacific Catch (a casual seafood restaurant, 1200 9th Avenue), and Nopalito (Mexican cuisine, 1224 9th Avenue).
 In addition, you will also find some great places for pizza, Thai food, or almost any other cuisine you can imagine!

 Once you finish lunch, head to the corner of 9th and Irving to grab the N Light Rail train heading toward downtown SF.
 Take this to the stop at Duboce and Castro Streets.